pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

     $ docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv registry server:
+If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:

     $ dig NS ${DOMAIN}

-Normally, your NS records should resolve to the names you gave to the registry server you intend to set up.
-Please check if your A records exist and point to the same machine.
+Normally, your NS records should resolve to the names you gave to the Register server you intend to set up.
+Please check that your A records exist and point to the same machine.
 ​
 # Configuration Install